Indiana city bans 'all crime' during cold snap

 POLAR VORTEX AND PETS: 5 WAYS TO KEEP YOUR DOG OR CAT SAFE IN DANGEROUSLY COLD WEATHER

-"Dangerously cold wind chills" are expected in the area with wind chill as low as -45 degrees below zero.
+"Dangerously cold wind chills" are expected in the area with wind chill as low as minus 45 degrees below zero.
 Meteorologists warn that such conditions "could cause frostbite on exposed skin in as little as 10 minutes."

 Noblesville police said that once the hazardous weather conditions improve, they will "be sending out a formal notice via certified mail when illegal activities can resume."